 - Instead of using a a flat 13 x 9 inch pan, you can use two round 8 x 8 inch pans and make a double layer cake.
 Or, cut the 13 x 9 inch cake in half for a square double layer cake.

-- You can buy pre-shredded carrots, but they tend to be drier, so if you have the time, use fresh carrots and shred them.
+- You can buy pre-shredded carrots, but they tend to be much drier, so if you have the time, use fresh carrots and shred them with a hand grater or in the processor.

 - 2 cups flour